kamranvat/gpt-seminar/report/report.md

 - character entrances generally cause related names to show up in the prompt.
 At k=5: _enter cleopatra. mark antony now, i do not live to a kingdom and say you, the liar of her cursed with the discontinuance sense._
 - sentiment can only be said to affect the output if you squint really hard at the output - it might just be wishful thinking.
 - the famous lines are continued in interesting, but clearly incoherent ways - _to be, or not to be: that is a man's sheep of more of property_ (k=25) - and sometimes, they even rhyme: _to be, or not to be: that is not be fear in me_ (k=10).
+We highly recomment browsing the results file for similar gems.
-- the text actually seems better for lower k's - compare: [TODO]
+- low k's are surprisingly good, despite doing almost pure next-character-prediction - compare:
+    - _sweet joy fills the court. puck the draw of the houses of money speak to the spirit. and we of your grave-wives: if it be so, that is contrived me, i will be fatal as the fortune of my accustomarch. he is not so, my lord. hamlet is it in such sleep coming; for i will not love a letter from her eye man. first clo_ (k=5)
+    - _sweet joy fills the court.' romeo heaven! not mercutio! what says 'tis the more of venice, and to whom he that he did swounds me with face of join'd. mercutio i did relote help me, but this act and an unsuch a fault of any thing such a sum of exact venus will not sweeting but when she shall such a man for love, it is impart to know the knave a man. benvolio a good night from his rack. mercutio a very short: if i say 'ay_ (k=50)
+- the difference in perfomance between the output of neural n-grams and GPT-models is stunning.

-## References
+## Datasets

 **Shakespeare Dataset**
 The Complete Works of William Shakespeare. (n.d.).
 Project Gutenberg. https://www.gutenberg.org/ebooks/100